Sparse Higher Order \v{C}ech Filtrations: A sparse union of lenses

+In the following two sections, we will define several filtrations to arrive at our final approximation.
+Figure~\ref{fig:schematics} shows a schematic overview of our construction.

 Recall that the $k$-fold cover is defined as the union of all lenses at radius $r$, where every lens is given by $k$ sites.
-For large values of $r$, most of these lenses intersect, yielding a size explosion in its nerve, the $k$th order \v{C}ech complex.
+For large values of $r$, most of these lenses intersect, yielding a size explosion in their nerve.
 At the same time, many lenses are eventually covered by the union of other lenses and so may be removed from consideration.